Seventh Day Adventist Reform Movement: International Missionary Society (IMS)

-Post 1952 Re-Unification Attempts - IMS and SDARM General Conference
+Post-1952 re-unification attempts

 With both factions formally organized, affiliations of Union and Field Conferences associated under one or the other of the two corporate administrations.
 Though they remained separate both in administration and worship, the theological beliefs espoused by each entity's adherents were common to both.
 Despite this common platform of belief, tensions from the 1951 schism continued to remain high.
 Consequently, official efforts in 1967 and again in 1993 to reconcile both administrations at a General Conference level were unsuccessful.

-Post War World II relations with Seventh-day Adventist Church
+Post–World War II relations with Seventh-day Adventist Church

 In 2005, the mainstream Seventh-day Adventist church tried to make amends and apologized for its failures during World War II, as the issue from the actions of L. R. Conradi continued during that war also.
 Some members see it as the first attempts to reconcile the Seventh Day Adventist Reform Movement with the mainstream Seventh-day Adventist church.
 However, the actions of the SDA Church towards those who took a conscientious stand against all military service during World War I, were not acknowledged in the apology.
 The position of the SDA Church towards those engaged in military service, particularly combatants, remains an unresolved issue today.

-Name of Church Congregations
+Naming of congregations

 While local church congregations use the name Seventh Day Adventist Reform Movement, those affiliated with the International Missionary Society General Conference also combine the designation "International Missionary Society" into their name to distinguish themselves from SDARM General Conference Units.